PAINTBALL AIN’T PAINFUL

 Answer #2: If you got hit at the sensitive part of your body, yes, it’ll hurt

 What are these sensitive parts?
 It could be the bottom of your spine, the back of your neck/head, the inside of your leg, and… you know… the most precious organ in our body.
 Probably, the most painful is if you get hit by a paintball on your hands, specifically your fingers, because the hands have the most function in playing this game.
-Merciless players usually hit their opponents on these sensitive parts to restrain them from shooting because bullets that bounced off are not counted as a hit and if they get the chance, they will definitely go for the attack so better cover these parts properly for you to stay longer in the game and to score more points.
+Merciless players usually hit their opponents on these sensitive parts to restrain them from shooting This is because bullets that bounced off are not counted as a hit and if they get the chance, they will definitely go for the attack so better cover these parts properly for you to stay longer in the game and to score more points.
 Merciless players usually hit their opponents on these sensitive parts to restrain them from shooting their paintball guns.

 Answer #3: If you got hit the first time, then the following hits won’t be as painful